Naqa

-Naqa or Naga'a (ٱلـنَّـقْـعَـة) is a ruined ancient city of the Kushitic Kingdom of Meroë in modern-day Sudan.
+Naqa or Naga'a (ٱلـنَّـقْـعَـة) is a ruined ancient city of the Kushite Kingdom of Meroë in modern-day Sudan.
 The ancient city lies about 170 km north-east of Khartoum, and about 50 km east of the Nile River located at approximately MGRS 36QWC290629877.
 Here smaller wadis meet the Wadi Awateib coming from the center of the Butana plateau region, and further north at Wad ban Naqa from where it joins the Nile.
 Naqa was only a camel or donkey's journey from the Nile, and could serve as a trading station on the way to the east; thus it had strategic importance.